ksuchit/TODO_native/README.md

-Its gives error while building apk.rather than it everything is working. you can refer todo-appW Repo
+Its gives error while building apk.rather than it everything is working. you can refer Todo_App-native Repo